 Across Canada, and across the planet, we experience meaningful connections with the lakes, rivers, and oceans that surround us, and many of us spend time and effort protecting them.
 At Environmental Defence, we’ve been working hard to safeguard Canada’s freshwater; including protecting the health of Lake Erie from harmful algae blooms.

-Lake Erie provides so much – drinking water, ecological services, economic and recreational opportunity – but it also has a deeper emotional connection to many, which is harder to represent in stats and figures That’s why, last year, we helped to launch the first ever #WeAreLakeErie day on Facebook, Twitter and Instagram to create a space where people can share their own personal connection.
+Lake Erie provides so much – drinking water, ecological services, economic and recreational opportunity – but it also has a deeper emotional connection to many, which is harder to represent in stats and figures That’s why, two years ago, we helped to launch the first ever #WeAreLakeErie day on Facebook, Twitter and Instagram to create a space where people can share their own personal connection.

 Last year, on August 28th, we heard from people across the country on why they love Lake Erie, and what the lake means to them.
 We were so inspired that this year, in honour of #WeAreLakeErie Day, we’re excited to share a few of our own stories for you to enjoy!
 I hope to see you do the same on Facebook, Instagram, or Twitter on August 28th.

-As the Blue Flag Program Manager, I have had the privilege to visit many parts of the Canadian Lake Erie shoreline and I have seen some beautiful places as a result.
+As the Water Program Manager, I have had the privilege to visit many parts of the Canadian Lake Erie shoreline and I have seen some beautiful places as a result.
 From our Blue Flag beaches (Port Stanley, Port Glasgow and Port Burwell), to our certified marina (Colchester Harbour), I’ve seen communities coming together to steward their shoreline and manage them to the highest environmental standard.
-Ashley, the Water Program Manager at Environmental Defence has spent countless hours protecting Lake Erie as part of our Freshwater Program, but has also spent many in a wetsuit, surfing at Crystal Beach.
 But it’s not just the water-folks at Environmental Defence that love Lake Erie!
 Below are a few stories from our staff, from many different departments, who are celebrating #WeAreLakeErie day.

 I remember going to Port Dover back in 2010 with my family (which means around 20 people!).
 We drove from Hamilton early in the morning to beat the crowds and grab a spot on the beach.
 After hours of splashing – and being splashed by – my cousins and laying on the sand, we explored the town.
 We ate fried perch and chips, roamed the shops and just had some great family bonding time!
 It’s a memory that will never be forgotten.